Concurrent Enrollment and ASCENT

 Contact your high school principal or counselor to begin planning a schedule and registering for classes.
 They can answer any questions you may have and guide you towards your educational goals.

-Accelerating Students through Concurrent Enrollment (ASCENT) program permits eligible high school students to participate in a “5th year” of high school while enrolled full time at NJC.
+Accelerating Students through Concurrent Enrollment (ASCENT) program permits eligible high school students to participate in a “5th year” of high school while enrolled full time at Northeastern.
 The student’s school district is responsible for paying tuition.
 To participate in the program, high school students must meet the following qualifications:

-- Have completed or on schedule to complete at least 12 credit hours of college coursework prior to the completion of your 12th grade year.
+- Have completed or be on schedule to complete at least 12 credit hours of college coursework prior to the completion of your 12th grade year.

 - Not in need of basic skills coursework as defined by the Colorado Commission on Higher Education (CCHE) remedial education policy.